THANASIS GEORGAKOPOULOS

 Picture

-In the years after my Ph.D., I was involved in several funded research projects, which can be thematically divided into two main axes.
-The first axis pertains to the examination of the cross-linguistic differences in the linguistic construal of motion (see, e.g., my project on "Source-Goal asymmetry in Ancient Greek" at FU, Berlin).
-The second axis lies in the intersection between linguistic typology and historical linguistics.
-In my research, I aim to show that the use of tools well established in linguistic typology, such as semantic maps, when combined with proven methods of historical semantics, enables a principled approach to long-standing questions in the field of diachronic lexical semantics (see, e.g., my project “Lexical Diachronic Semantic Maps: representing and explaining meaning extension” (abbr.
-"Le Diasema"), in which I collaborated with Dr. Stéphane Polis (University of Liège)).
+Since completing my PhD, I have participated in several funded research projects, which broadly fall into two thematic areas.
+The first concerns cross-linguistic differences in the linguistic construal of motion, including my project on Source-Goal asymmetry in Ancient Greek (at FU Berlin).
+The second lies at the intersection of linguistic typology and historical linguistics.
+My research shows how tools from linguistic typology, such as semantic maps, combined with established methods of historical semantics, can address long-standing questions in diachronic lexical semantics.
+This line of work includes my project “Lexical Diachronic Semantic Maps: representing and explaining meaning extension” (Le Diasema), carried out in collaboration with Dr. Stéphane Polis (University of Liège).

-In the past, I held various academic positions at the Aristotle University of Thessaloniki (Greece), the Free University of Berlin (Excellence Cluster 264 Topoi), the Humboldt University of Berlin, the University of Münster, the University of Kassel (Germany), the
+Over the years, I have held academic positions at several institutions, including the Aristotle University of Thessaloniki (Greece), the Free University of Berlin (Excellence Cluster 264 Topoi), Humboldt University of Berlin, the University of Münster, the University of Kassel (Germany), the University of Liège in Belgium (as a Marie Curie BeIPD Cofund Postdoctoral Fellow), and the Higher School of Economics in Moscow, Russia.
+Since 2012, I have taught a wide range of courses, including historical linguistics, cognitive linguistics, lexical semantics, pragmatics, empirical methods in linguistics, and the trilingual text of the Rosetta Stone, for which I received a Teaching Award.

-I am the Review Editor of the Journal of Historical Linguistics and serve as an ad-hoc reviewer for a number of academic journals such as Corpus Linguistics and Linguistic Theory, English Today, Folia Linguistica, Folia Linguistica Historica, Journal of Pragmatics, Linguistics, and Studies in Language.
+I currently serve as Review Editor of the Journal of Historical Linguistics and act as an ad-hoc reviewer for several academic journals such as

 Research interests